Skip to main content

 note

-This section covers the new and improved data driven testing support that was released with Kotest 4.6.0.
+This section covers the new and improved data-driven testing support that was released with Kotest 4.6.0.
 To view the documentation for the previous data test support, click here

 caution